AmarShaked/r/README.md

 # r
-HTTP library for Go language
+Powerful package for quick and simple HTTP requests in Go language.

 ## Getting Started